• Skip to primary navigation

 Woman holding a lavender sachet balloon weight attached to a pink balloon bouquet for Valentine's Day.

-Let's make an easy Valentine balloon bouquet!
+Let’s make easy Valentine’s balloon bouquets!

-Valentine Balloon Gift Idea
+Make a Valentine Balloon Gift Idea

 The yummy-smelling lavender sachet makes a creative balloon weight that can be detached and used long after this day of love has passed.